Pylons/pyramid/docs/narr/firstapp.rst

 :mod:`repoze.bfg.includes` is basically required to come before any other named declaration in an application's ``configure.zcml``.
-If it is not included, subsequent declaration tags will fail to be recognized, and the configuration system will generate a traceback.
+If it is not included, subsequent declaration tags will fail to be recognized, and the configuration system will generate an error at startup.
 However, the ``<include package="repoze.bfg.includes"/>`` tag needs to exist only in a "top-level" ZCML file, it needn't also exist in ZCML files *included by* a top-level ZCML file.

 See also :ref:`include_directive`.